 Photos: Attacks on U.S. diplomatic sites

-It was unclear whether the apparent plot targets that Arabian nation or one elsewhere – which is why the travel alert applies so broadly, and why embassies from Bangladesh to Libya are being closed.
-Nor is the expected time of an attack known, which explains why the U.S. travel alert extends through August.
+Still, it’s unclear whether the apparent plot targets that Arabian nation or one elsewhere – which is why the travel alert applies so broadly, and why embassies from Bangladesh to Libya are being closed.
+The expected time of an attack also isn’t known, with the U.S. travel alert noting the threat extends through the end of August.

 “Terrorists may elect to use a variety of means and weapons and target both official and private interests,” the alert states.
 “U.S. citizens are reminded of the potential for terrorists to attack public transportation systems and other tourist infrastructure.”